cultureamp/poetry-codeartifact-auth/README.md

     pip3 install git+ssh://git@github.com/cultureamp/poetry-codeartifact-auth.git
 ```

 (you will need [Github SSH Authentication](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) set up already.
 Alternatively you can probably set up HTTPS authentication use the `https` URL).
 See notes below about package publication status.

-The intent is to install this globally (but if you have global dependency conflicts you could create a custom virtual environment and set up a command alias to run in the virtual environment.
+[*For venv users*] The intent is to install this globally (but if you have global dependency conflicts you could create a custom virtual environment and set up a command alias to run in the virtual environment.
 This is likely not needed though).

+[*For conda users*] Install in base (or any other clean) env.
+Create new virtual environments off of base (or your clean env with `poetry-ca-auth` installed) by running `conda create --clone base --name my-virtual-env-name` , then activate your virtual  env `conda activate my-virtual-env-name`.

 2. If not already added, add the CodeArtifact repository URL to your `pyproject.toml`.
 The URL will look something like `https://yourorg-python-ci-12346789012.d.codeartifact.us-west-2.amazonaws.com/pypi/some-named-private-python-repo/simple`.
 Follow Poetry's [instructions](https://python-poetry.org/docs/repositories/#secondary-package-sources) for adding this.
 The CodeArtifact `domain`, `domainOwner` (AWS account ID) and `region` are inferred from the repository URL when fetching auth credentials.